-Why you must keep your personal and business finances separate
+Why you should keep your business and personal finances separate

-Over the long-term, however there are many benefits to be gained by making sure your financial affairs are distinct from your business’s finances.
-The rise of new funding sources for small businesses are making it simpler than ever before to separate your financials.
+Over the long-term, however there are many benefits to be gained by keeping your personal finances distinct from the business financials.
+The growing number of new sources of capital for small-sized businesses is making it much easier than ever before to keep your finances separate.

-Here are a few benefits of keeping your business and personal finances in a separate manner:
+Here are a few benefits of keeping your business and personal finances separate:

-From a tax standpoint from a tax perspective, mixing personal and business finances can be difficult.
+From a tax perspective from a tax perspective, mixing personal and business financial affairs can be tricky.

-You generally don’t get tax deductions for personal expenditure; it’s your business expenses that count.
+It is not common to get tax deductions on personal expenses, it’s your business expenses that count.

-There’s a chance that you’re adding unnecessary compliance costs if your accountant has to split up which tax deductions are tax deductible and which not, which is why it’s crucial to keep receipts and records.
+There’s a chance that you’re adding unnecessary compliance costs if you accountant must divide the tax deductions and what’s not, so it’s important to keep receipts and documents.

 2. A better understanding of company performance

-It is crucial to take time to run your businessand take a regular remove yourself from the daily routine to ensure you keep an an eye on both profit and cash flow.
+It is crucial to take the time to organize your businessand take a regular remove yourself from the daily routine to ensure you keep an an eye on both profit and cash flow.

 3. It’s a great opportunity to set the business up correctly

-However, you need help to properly set up your equity.
-Discuss with a lawyer financial advisor, or accountant about how to arrange and protect equity.
-It may save you thousands of dollars at in the long run.
+But you’ll need guidance to set it up properly.
+Speak to a lawyer financial planner or accountant to discuss how you can structure and protect equity.
+It can save thousands of dollars at in the long run.

-You must ensure that the structure is in place before you begin your business.
+You must ensure that the structure is in place before you go into business.

-When starting out in business, don’t skimp on the basics.
+When you’re just starting out in business, be sure to do your homework.
 This is a substantial investment.
-You don’t want to throw your money away just in order to cut a few dollars when you first started.
-Examine the essential due diligence as well as the legal, financial and even the business itself.
+Don’t throw your livelihood down the drain in order to save a few bucks when you first started.
+Examine the essential due diligence that includes legal, financial, and the business itself.

 4. Get your credit score up

-Separating personal finance from your business’s finances and using it to grow your business will also help in building your business’s credit score.
+Separating personal finances from business finances and using the latter to help grow your business can also help in building your company’s credit score.

-This can assist in negotiations with creditors, or when looking to raise more capital to help grow.
+This can be helpful in negotiations with creditors or when you’re looking for more capital to grow.

-In the event that you’re purchasing an asset, having a strong credit rating could be a benefit to you as you could get a loan at a lower rate should the need arise.
+If you’re purchasing an asset, having a strong credit rating could allow you to get a loan at a lower rate whenever the need arises.

-With new alternative lenders that specialize in making it easier for small-sized companies to access financing This is the ideal time to consider ways to decouple your personal and business finances.
+With new alternative lenders that specialize in helping small businesses to access finance, now is a great time to explore how to decouple your personal and business financials.

-We’re able to help your through this process and provide advice on the best product and structure for your company and personal finance.
+We’re able to help on the way, and help you choose the best product and structure for your business and personal finance.

 Tags: finances Categories: Business Loans